MIxS-MInAS/MIxS-MInAS.github.io/docs/schema/index.md

 The best way to view and test the current schema is via the [MInAS DataHarmonizer](https://www.mixs-minas.org/MInAS-DataHarmonizer/).
 Use the 'Template' dropdown menu to select the [combination](combinations.md) of your choice.

+Not sure which combination to use?
+Try the [MInAS Selecter](selecter.md) to help you choose the right combination for your data.

 ## Notes on Terminology

 The following terms are used throughout the drafts.